spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 ### Installing Spryker with the Development Virtual Machine

-The Spryker Commerce OS offers a Virtual Machine which includes all of the prerequisites needed to run Spryker.
-It provides a full-featured development environment what will help you customize Spryker based on your project’s requirements.
+The Spryker Commerce OS offers a Virtual Machine, which includes all of the prerequisites needed to run Spryker.
+It provides a full-featured development environment, which helps you customize Spryker based on your project’s requirements.
 The Development Virtual Machine (DevVM) is based on VirtualBox and Vagrant and can be used to install Spryker on any operating system.

 {% info_block warningBox "DevVM is deprecated" %}